Lozove/Lozove/README.md

 ### Hi there 👋

-I'm L. F. Lozove, an Environmental Analyst at Itaipu Technological Park.
+I'm L. F. Lozove, Environmental Analyst at Itaipu Technological Park.
 I'm interested in environmental issues, and have a particular interest in hydrology, water resources, climate change and machine learning.